 Governmental plans and certain church plans, while not subject to the fiduciary responsibility provisions of ERISA or the prohibited transaction provisions of ERISA and the Code, may nevertheless be subject to local, state or other federal laws that are substantially similar to the foregoing provisions of ERISA and the Code.
-Fiduciaries of any such plans should consult with their counsel before purchasing any of the Securities.
+Fiduciaries of such plans should consult with their counsel before purchasing the SMBS Securities.